Flow-Aware Ellipsoidal Filtration for Persistent Homology of Recurrent Signals: Problem Statement

-In this paper, we address the following core problems, all centred on neighbourhood construction that respects the local dynamics of the flow: \begin{enumerate}[leftmargin=2.2em,itemsep=0.2em] \item designing a flow-aware filtration that approximates the manifold of the underlying trajectory using locally estimated, PCA-aligned ellipsoids instead of isotropic balls; \item determining a data-driven scale, based on the death time of the dominant \(H_1\) class, that captures the global structure while preserving local details; \item performing topology-preserving denoising by averaging points within adaptive ellipsoidal neighbourhoods without distorting waveform morphology; \item improving recurrence-time estimation by identifying first-return times through these adaptive, topologically consistent neighbourhoods. \end{enumerate}
+The core problem addressed in this paper is to construct neighbourhoods and filtrations that respect the local dynamics of the flow.
+Specifically, the aim is to approximate the manifold of the underlying trajectory using locally estimated, PCA-aligned ellipsoids instead of isotropic balls; to select a data-driven scale, based on the dominant \(H_1\) class, that captures global structure while preserving local detail; and to exploit these flow-aware neighbourhoods both for topology-preserving denoising and for improved recurrence-time estimation.